japl-lang/japl/README.md

 - `map_load_factor` -> A real value between 0 and 1 that indicates the max. % of full buckets in JAPL's hashmap implementation that are needed to trigger a resize
 - `frames_max` - The max. number of call frames allowed, used to limit recursion depth

 Each of these options is independent of the others and can be enabled/disabled at will.
-Except for `array_grow_factor`, `map_load_factor` and `frames_max` (which take integers and a real values respectively), all other options require boolean parameters; to enable an option, pass `option_name:true` to `--options` while to disable it, replace `true` with `false`.
+Except for `array_grow_factor`, `map_load_factor` and `frames_max` (which take integers and a real value respectively), all other options require boolean parameters; to enable an option, pass `option_name:true` to `--options` while to disable it, replace `true` with `false`.

-Note that the build tool will generate a file named `config.nim` inside the `src` directory and will use that for subsequent builds, so if you want to override it you'll have to pass `--override-config` as a command-line options.
-Passing it without any option will fallback to (somewhat) sensible defaults
+Note that the build tool will generate a file named `config.nim` inside the `src` directory and will use that for subsequent builds, so if you want to override it you'll have to enable `--override-config` (via CLI, env. variables or build profiles).
+Passing it without any other option will fallback to (somewhat) sensible defaults

 **P.S.**: For now the test suite assumes that all debugging options are turned off, so for development/debug builds we recommend skipping the test suite by passing `--skip-tests` to the build script.
 This will be fixed soon (the test suite will ignore debugging output)